Back to jobs

 Conversion Strategy & Leadership

-• Serve as Data Conversion Lead on Workday implementation projects, owning the full conversion lifecycle from strategy and planning through go-live cutover.
+• Serve as Data Conversion Lead on Workday implementations, managing the full conversion lifecycle from planning through cutover.

-• Develop and maintain comprehensive data conversion project plans, workbooks, and mapping documents that align legacy source data to Workday data structures across all in-scope modules.
+• Develop and maintain comprehensive data conversion and tenant build project plans, define workbooks, and complete mapping requirements that align legacy source data to Workday data structures.

 • Define data extraction, transformation, and load sequencing strategies in collaboration with client SMEs, functional consultants, and technical architects.

-• Lead iterative conversion testing cycles (Foundation, Configuration, End to End, Parallel, and Gold/Cutover loads), tracking defect logs and driving issues to resolution between cycles.
+• Lead iterative conversion testing cycles (Foundation, Configuration, End to End, Parallel, and Gold/Production loads), managing defect logs and driving issues to resolution between cycles.

 • Support cutover planning by defining data freeze windows, load dependencies, and go-live readiness criteria in coordination with the project manager and client stakeholders.